 Inventory, lb : 0

-Kinshinsai is a term used for the unopened flower buds of an edible daylily species.
+Kinshinsai is an unopened flower bud of an edible daylily species.
 The buds generally range from 7 to 12 centimeters in length and have a slender and straight appearance, tapering slightly towards the tip.
 The surface of the closed bud is smooth, lightly textured, and firm, varying in color depending on the time of harvest.
 If the buds are harvested early, they will be more rigid and appear bright green.
 If the buds are harvested more mature, just before blooming, they will transition from green into shades of yellow and become softer.
 Kinshinsai has a crunchy and somewhat mucilaginous texture, and the unopened buds must be cooked before consumption as they are considered poisonous when raw.
 The buds are said to have a mild, sweet, and vegetal taste reminiscent of the fresh flavors found in green peas, asparagus, and leeks.
-The opened flowers, leaves, and tubers are also edible and are consumed as a secondary crop to the buds.
+The leaves and tubers are also edible and are consumed as a secondary crop to the buds.

 Kinshinsai is available in the summer through late fall.